 The Duration and Frequency of Therapy

-I believe in "front-loading" therapy, at least once a week for the first few weeksmonth so as to establish our relationship and to gain some safety, security, and stability in the process.
+I believe in "front-loading" therapy, at least once a week for the first few weeks months so as to establish our relationship and to gain some safety, security, and stability in the process.
+The therapeutic bond (you and me) is like 90% of the determination of success.
 If you're in crisis I recommend twice a week.
-If we are feeling stable, I'm fine with bi-weekly.
+After some time, if we are feeling stable, I'm fine with bi-weekly.
 And once we are solid, I'm happy to just be your touchstone whenever life throws you a curveball.